 Fast forward a few years and Remy has now two FIM World Championship titles and numerous other wins under his belt; he lives a life of a rock-star during the weekends; and he's able to return home regularly to be with his family and young daughter.

 After his first appearance in the Madrid's legendary Plaza de Toros de Las Ventas at the Red Bull X-Fighters in 2006, Bizouard returned to the second largest bullfighting ring in the world in 2010.
 The FMX rider wasn´t able to make it onto the podium in Madrid, but his performance was strong enough to earn him a ticket to the tour finale in Rome.
 A mishap in practice, which caused a crash with a few minor injuries, did not boost his confidence for the event and Bizouard finished in 6th place on Italian soil.

-Unfortunately, Remi did not have a single run on the 2011 Red Bull X-Fighters World Tour; however, the BMW M3 driver had a good year, finishing second overall on the 2011 FIM World Championship and winning the 2012 championship.
-In the past two years, Remi could always get his hans on a wildcard spot.
-Everyone remember how the Munich crowd was impressed by his spectacular Ruler Flips and style, while the crowd in Dubai missed him during the main show, as he crashed badly during the qualifier.
-For this upcoming season, let´s see if that, in addition to his good results gained at other contests in 2013, have enough value to open-up opportunities for a wildcard spot in the upcoming Red Bull X-Fighters World Tour.
+Even without a single ride on the 2011 Red Bull X-Fighters World Tour, the BMW M3 driver had a good year, finishing second overall on the FIM World Championship in 2011 and winning the championship in 2012.
+In the past 2 years Remi could always grab a wildcard.
+The Munich crowd will remember his spectacular Ruler Flips & style, while the crowd in Dubai missed him during the main show, as he crashed badly in the qualifier.